byronwall/excel-vba-book/book/03 charting/03-02 obtaining a reference.md

 When using either of these approaches, it is quite helpful to show the `Selection Pane` window in Excel.
 This pane will pop out and tell you the order and the names of all the objects on the sheet (this includes comments, shapes, and Charts).
 From this pane, you can rearrange the charts into the order you want or rename them.

 Although `For Each` loops are generally preferred when working with Charts, sometimes you simply know that you want to change one chart and an index just lets you do that.
-If you are in the habit of using loops however, you can easily do that with teh helper code included above which stick a single chart into a Collection.
+If you are in the habit of using loops however, you can easily do that with the helper code included above which stick a single chart into a Collection.

 #### Workbook.Sheets to get Chart references

 The final approach to obtaining a Chart reference is to use the Sheets object.
 Aside from ActiveChart, this is the only way to deal with Charts that are their own Sheet.
 Again, you cna either use an index or a Name.
-Here, the Name is easily changed on teh Sheet tab so it's much more common to use a Name when doing this.
-The other approach is to iterate through all the Sheets adn pick off the ones that are Charts.
+Here, the Name is easily changed on the Sheet tab so it's much more common to use a Name when doing this.
+The other approach is to iterate through all the Sheets and pick off the ones that are Charts.

 There are two key points when working with Charts as Sheets: